kitzeslab/opensoundscape/README.md

 ```

 ### Load and use a model from the Bioacoustics Model Zoo
-The [Bioacoustics Model Zoo](https://github.com/kitzeslab/bioacoustics-model-zoo) hosts models in a respository that can be installed as a package and are compatible with OpenSoundscape.
+The [Bioacoustics Model Zoo](https://github.com/kitzeslab/bioacoustics-model-zoo) hosts models in a repository that can be installed as a package and are compatible with OpenSoundscape.
 To install, use
 `pip install git+https://github.com/kitzeslab/bioacoustics-model-zoo`

 Load up a model and apply it to your own audio right away: